beeware/briefcase/docs/how-to/external-apps.rst

 <macos-entitlement>` in your ``pyproject.toml``.

-If Briefcase's configuration options are not sufficient for your requirements, you can either fork the template used by Briefcase and use the ``template`` option to point at your custom template; or you can :doc:`submit a pull request to Briefcase
+If Briefcase's configuration options are not sufficient for your requirements, you can either fork the template used by Briefcase and use the :attr:`template` option to point at your custom template; or you can :doc:`submit a pull request to Briefcase
 </how-to/contribute/code>` to support your customization use case.